artsmia/artstories.md/art/red-and-blue-laced-armor-from-the-kii-tokugawa-family.md

 ## Tokugawa Family Crest

-The Tokugawa clan’s triple hollyhock crest (Tokugawa aoi), similar to a three-leaf clover, appears on the hand-guards and the gyōyō, the leaf-shaped plates that protect the fastening cords of the cuirass.
+The Tokugawa clan’s triple hollyhock crest (*Tokugawa aoi*), similar to a three-leaf clover, appears on the hand-guards and the *gyōyō*, the leaf-shaped plates that protect the fastening cords of the cuirass.
 The crest indicates that the armor belonged to a Tokugawa family member.

 ## Shoulder Guards